-Any foreign business entity—corporation, LLC, partnership, etc.—that is established in another state must be additionally registered to operate in Virginia.
+Any foreign business entity—corporation, LLC, partnership, etc.—that is established in another state must also register with the Virginia SCC to operate in the Commonwealth.

-While you will need to register with the State Corporation Commission, the Clerk cannot determine your exemption by the Virginia Code’s definition of “transacting business.”
+Importantly, the Clerk who reviews your registration application cannot determine your exemption by the Virginia Code’s definition of “transacting business.”

-Therefore, it is imperative that you meet with a lawyer to discuss your filing before you register your foreign business entity.
+Therefore, it is imperative that you meet with a lawyer to discuss your application before you register your foreign business entity in Virginia.

-It is best to consult with a Virginia registered lawyer for the most knowledgeability of the state’s business laws.
+Specifically, it’s best to consult with a Virginia-based business attorney for the most reliable and up to date information on the state’s business laws.

 Keep in mind that there are severe financial and legal reprimands should you fail to properly register your business.